Camillo Ruini: Politics

 Ruini was seen as a social and political conservative, close to the positions of Popes John Paul II and Benedict XVI.
 He was very active in the mass media and was the strongest voice of the Church against the spring 2005 referendum for the liberalization of Italy's legal restrictions on artificial insemination.
 He commented upon the issue of the 1999 French Pacte civil de solidarité for unmarried couples of the same or opposite sex.
 In 2007 a bill was proposed in the Italian Senate for a law on civil unions.
 The bishops conference opposed this proposal.

 Retirement

 On 7 March 2007, Pope Benedict XVI named Archbishop Angelo Bagnasco to succeed Ruini as President of the Italian Episcopal Conference.
 His resignation from his other positions was accepted by Pope Benedict XVI on 27 June 2008.
+As of 21 June 2013, Ruini was serving as the president of the Scientific Committee of the Ratzinger Foundation.

-As of 21 June 2013 Cardinal Ruini was serving as the President of the Scientific Committee of the Ratzinger Foundation.
+Ruini was hospitalized for more than a week in July 2024.
+He had a pacemaker implanted to address a cardiac ischemia.